Everything you need to know about visiting the Iguazu Falls in Argentina

 Posada Puerto Bemberg

-Posada Puerto Bemberg is another superb jungle lodge, located at the entrance of the Iguazu National Park.
-With incredible river views and access to exclusive jungle trails, you’ll be in a prime position to soak up the lush jungle, diverse wildlife and mighty Iguazu Falls.
+Posada Puerto Bemberg is another superb jungle lodge, located at the entrance of the Iguazú National Park.
+With incredible river views and access to exclusive jungle trails, you’ll be in a prime position to soak up the lush jungle, diverse wildlife, and mighty Iguazú Falls.

-Best time to visit Iguazu Falls
+Best Time to Visit Iguazu Falls

 The rains are longer and heavier during these months, and the falls peak in volume, however the rain may also cause walking trails and San Martin Island to close.